 BepiColombo is a planned European-Japanese mission to Mercury.
-It is set to launch in 2018.
+It successfully launched on Oct.
+19, 2018.
 The mission includes a carrier spacecraft called the Mercury Transfer Module (MTM) – which supplies electrical power during interplanetary cruise – and two separate orbiters.
 The European Space Agency's spacecraft is the Mercury Planet Orbiter (MPO) and the Japanese Aerospace Exploration Agency's spacecraft is the Mercury Magnetospheric Orbiter (MMO).

 Japan's MMO will be dormant during the interplanetary cruise, with occasional startups to make sure that the spacecraft is operating properly.
 Europe's MPO will communicate with Earth and also command the Japanese spacecraft and the MTM until the three components are separated.

 The MTM will separate from the orbiters just before Mercury orbit is achieved.
 Then, the two spacecraft will each be put in separate orbits to perform scientific investigations of Mercury.
 Japan's MMO will have an orbit of 9.3 hours, and Europe's MPO an orbit of about 2.3 hours.
 The mission is expected to last for one Earth year, which is the equivalent of four Mercury years.
 It may be extended for an additional Earth year if funding allows, and the two spacecraft remain in good health.

 The first European proposal for a Mercury mission came in 1993, according to the European Space Agency (ESA).
 The agency included a Mercury orbiter as one of three possible new "cornerstone" missions as a part of the Horizon 2000 science program, which also birthed the Cassini orbiter that visited Saturn and its moons, as well as the accompanying Huygens lander for Titan.